github/docs/data/reusables/codespaces/source-control.md

 {% data reusables.codespaces.create-or-switch-branch %}

-{% tip %}
+> [!TIP]

-**Tip**: If someone has recently changed a file on the remote repository, in the branch you switched to, you may not see those changes until you pull the changes into your codespace.
+> If someone has recently changed a file on the remote repository, in the branch you switched to, you may not see those changes until you pull the changes into your codespace.

-{% endtip %}

 ## Committing your changes